csc-ubc-okanagan/workshops/docs/Intro-GitHub.md

 To get this started, open your shell terminal window, and enter the following commands:

->$ git config --global user.name "Your Name"
+> $ git config --global user.name "Your Name"
->$ git config --global user.email "yourname@domain.name"
+> $ git config --global user.email "yourname@domain.name"

 If you enter the commands correctly, the shell will merely return a command prompt and no messages.
 To check your work, ask Git what your configuration is using the same command as above:

->git config --list
+> $ git config --list

 And the output will be: